Variations in Population Characteristics (Edexcel A Level Geography): Revision Note

 Answer:

 International and internal migration is changing the cultural characteristics of places.
 Northumberland will have less variation in cultural diversity as internal migration to this area will be predominantly by older, retired people.
-This leads to an ageing population in rural areas, like Northumberland, and as a result there are less services aimed at economically active migrants.
-There are also fewer opportunities for employment in rural areas, attracting less migrants and therefore limiting cultural diversity.
+This leads to an ageing population in rural areas, like Northumberland, and as a result there are fewer services aimed at economically active migrants.
+There are also fewer opportunities for employment in rural areas, attracting fewer migrants and therefore limiting cultural diversity.

 The vast majority of international migrants will end up in urban areas, like Newcastle, due to the variety of job opportunities available.
-This leads to greater cultural diversity as the immigrants will bring their own culture.
-The introduction of new shops, places of worship and eating places will reflect this and this may result in the area being unofficially renamed, for example, Chinatown in London.
+This leads to greater cultural diversity, as the immigrants will bring their own culture.
+The introduction of new shops, places of worship and eating places will reflect this, and this may result in the area being unofficially renamed, for example, Chinatown in London.

 Within these urban areas, like Newcastle, immigrants become highly concentrated in particular places within cities.
-For example, Brent’s (a borough in north-west Greater London) population consists of 56% non-UK born residents.
+For example, Brent’s (a borough in north-west Greater London) population consists of 56% non-UK-born residents.
 This social clustering occurs largely due to the availability of cheaper housing and the feeling of safety created by an already established community, with a shared language, religion and culture.

 Join the 100,000+ Students that ❤️ Save My Exams